oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 not trees.
 This proposal expands `tbb::task_group` to make additional use cases easier to express.

-The current class definition in the latest oneTBB specification for `tbb::task_group` is shown below.
-Note the existing `defer` function because this function and its return type, `task_handle`, are the foundation of our proposed
+The class definition from section **[scheduler.task_group]** in the oneAPI Threading Building Blocks (oneTBB) Specification 1.3-rev-1 for `tbb::task_group` is shown below.
+Note the existing `defer` function because this function and its return type, `task_handle`, are the foundation of our proposed extensions:
-extensions:

     class task_group {
     public: